Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 • FL, KY, and SC require free windshield replacement by law

-• Full glass endorsements eliminate deductibles for $40–$150/year
+• Full glass endorsements eliminate deductibles for ~$40–$150/year

-• ADAS windshields can cost $2,500+ to replace — coverage matters
+• Over 80% of new vehicles have ADAS — windshields can cost $2,700+ to replace

 Compare Car Insurance Rates in Ohio